"Be mindful of the coming of the dawn, for demons dance in the shadows."

 “We thought we heard something in there,” Rick pleaded.
-“They were screams.
+“Like ghosts and shit.
 I swear!
 Tom… he was going to… well, he went in there and was saying all that stuff… chanting, is what he called it… they… they got Tom.”

 “Who got Tom?”
 The police officer demanded.

 “The demons,” both Flip and Rick whispered.
 Flip promptly threw up.